ishandandekar/This_Is_A_Disaster/README.md

 # This_Is_A_Disaster

 :wave: Hello and welcome to **This_Is_A_Disaster**.
 This is my first natural-language-processing project and also my first attempt to a formal machine-learning competition!
+My personal best was rank 229 :smile:.

 ## Introduction